yjjang/mongkie/docs/tutorial/import_network.rst

 ****************************
 You will import a GBM-altered network from 2 CSV files for nodes and edges,

-* Select :menuselection:`File --> Import --> Comma-Separated Values (CSV)`, then a wizard window will guide you to remaining steps.
+* Select :menuselection:`File --> Import --> Comma-Separated Values (CSV)`, now a wizard window will guide you to remaining steps.

 .. image:: ../images/import_csv_menu.png